Who do I contact if I encounter injured or orphaned wildlife?

 OWF does not work directly with injured or orphaned wildlife.
 If you see an injured or baby animal, the best thing to do is leave it alone - human intervention often worsens the situation.

 Young animals are rarely orphaned, so leave them where you find them.
-Chances are good mom is nearby, just waiting for you to go before she returns to her baby.
+Chances are a good mom is nearby, just waiting for you to go before she returns to her baby.
 Leaving young wildlife where they are is the right thing to do.
 Picking it up and taking it home is illegal.
 For more information on encounters with possibly orphaned or young wildlife, visit the Oregon Department of Fish & Wildlife.

 Oregon Bird Alliance